 If you’re looking for an intimate unique wedding venue, then the Brooklyn Winery might be the spot for you.
 This intimate, woodsy, and rustic NYC Wedding Venue in Williamsburg is perfect for a smaller gathering.
 What’s better than a venue in the middle Williamsburg that offers its own wines?
 Your guests will be able to enjoy this romantic and sophisticated space while sipping on wine made on-premise.

 But the Williamsburg Wedding Venue list is not over yet.
 Make sure to check out the industrial, rustic, MyMoon Venue.
 With 25 ft. high ceilings that reach a glass cupola, your guests will enjoy natural sunlight piercing into your rustic wedding.
-MyMoon can host 166 people for seated dinner service.
+MyMoon can host 166 people for a seated dinner service.
 It’s the perfect spot for a smaller intimate wedding.

 Greenpoint is an extension of Williamsburg.
-It has its own charm and history to it with smaller buildings and neighborhood feel.
+It has its own charm and history to it with smaller buildings and a neighborhood feel.
 The Greenpoint Loft is another venue we work at quite frequently.

 DUMBO stands for Down Under the Manhattan Bridge Overpass.
 As an industrial and artistic hub, DUMBO brings forth a multitude of businesses and pricey high-rise apartments.
 If you decide to walk the Brooklyn Bridge, this will be the first part of Brooklyn you see when you depart on the Brooklyn side.